 La Krisamaka, Mele Kalikimaka, Merry Christmas are all things to say on a bright Hawaiian Christmas Day!
 Join us as we talk story about the season of giving.
 From the diary entry of Alexander Liholiho’s journal in 1850 to when Liholiho is King (Kamehameha IV) declaring December 25, 1862 a government holiday, HHS will feature historical material that highlight the beginnings and traditions of Christmas on the islands.

-Following the program will be the From Calendar to Keepsake workshop (11:30am to 1:00pm).
+Following the program will be the From Calendar to Keepsake Ornament Workshop (11:30am to 1:00pm).
 Learn how to make a one of a kind keepsake ornament from reprinted historical photographs from previous Hawaiian Historical Society’s Calendars. $5 workshop fee includes all supplies needed for one ornament.
 Stay for the workshop or take your ornament kit to go!
 Guests will also receive an additional 10% off the 2025 Hawaiian Historical Calendar.

 Please note members who attend this Talk Story will not receive a refund as the $5 cost will go towards the ornament kit.